RealDolos/node-passlib/Readme.md

 `VERSION(1) | iterations | salt | check | mac` is returned, acting as the
 wrapped password value that can be securely stored.

-This construction is analog to what scrypt (and node-script) are using, except for the different KDF of course.
+This construction is analog to what scrypt (and node-scrypt) are using, except for the different KDF of course.
 Using PBKDF2 has the drawback that it is better "crackable" than e.g. scrypt.
 The decision to use it instead of scrypt in this version stemas from PBKDF2